hytechclub/web-102/Week02/README.md

 - Variables
 - `prompt`

-### Variables activity
+### Variables Activity - In-Person
-During the lecture, after introducing variables, instructors can use this tangible representation of variables to help explain them.
+During the second lecture, after introducing variables, instructors can use this tangible representation of variables to help explain them.
 Use cups, nametags, and scraps of paper to represent what's happening in the computer.

 - A **cup** represents a block of space in memory
     - It may be helpful to have multiple cups to indicate many blocks of memory